tavily-ai/langchain-tavily/README.md

 The tool accepts various parameters during instantiation:

 - `extract_depth` (optional, str): The depth of the extraction, either "basic" or "advanced".
-Default is "advanced".
+Default is "basic ".
 - `include_images` (optional, bool): Whether to include images in the extraction.
 Default is False.

 For a comprehensive overview of the available parameters, refer to the [Tavily Extract API documentation](https://docs.tavily.com/documentation/api-reference/endpoint/extract)